XloSky/DCP/README.md

 - Output run-on repair for common punctuation-spacing issues
 - Time system with:
   - configurable minutes-per-action
-  - configurable displayed calendar anchor date
+  - configurable displayed calendar date
+  - configurable `12h` or `24h` display format
   - automatic phase-of-day labeling
   - rollover snapping such as `07:59 -> 08:00`
+  - quick macro commands such as `/sleep`, `/nap`, `/rest`, and `/wait`
+  - pause and resume control for automatic turn advancement
   - calendar-style output such as `[Time: 20:23 (Night), 12/31/2026 (Winter)]`

 ## Setup